shrideio/shoebox/README.md

         -d $YOUR_DOMAIN \
         -d *.$YOUR_DOMAIN
     ```
-    If the certificate is acquired successfuly a similar message to the shown bellow will be displayed by `certbot`
+    If the certificate is acquired successfuly a similar message to the shown below will be displayed by `certbot`

     ```
     - Congratulations!
 Your certificate and chain have been saved at: